pjwerneck/bouncer/README.md

 ## Token Bucket

 The `tokenbucket` is an implementation of the Token Bucket algorithm.
 The bucket has a limited size, and every `interval` the bucket is refilled to capacity with tokens.
-Each `tokenbucket.get` request takes a token out of the bucket, or waits for a token to be added if the bucket is empty. posi
+Each `acquire` request takes a token out of the bucket, or waits for a token to be added if the bucket is empty.

 ### Acquire
 ***`/v1/tokenbucket/<name>/acquire <size=1> <interval=1000> <maxwait=-1>`***

-In most cases you can just set `size` to the desired number of requests per second.
+In most cases you can simply set `size` to the desired number of requests per second.

 The `size` value must be an integer.
 If you need a fractional ratio of requests per second, you should reduce the fraction and set `size` and `interval` accordingly.
 Keep in mind that all tokens are added at once, and a naive conversion might result in long wait times.
 For instance, if you want 10 requests per minute use `size=1&interval=6000`, not `size=10&interval=60000`.

 Bursts of activity can happen if there are many clients waiting for a refill.
 If that's undesirable, you can reduce `size` and `interval` by a common factor.
-You can go as far as setting `size=1` and use the `interval` to control the average rate, but keep in mind that setting high rates this way can result in significantly higher loads.
+You can go as far as setting `size=1` and use only the `interval` to control the average rate, but keep in mind that setting high rates this way can result in significantly higher server CPU load.

 **Responses:**

-- `204 No Content`
+- `204 No Content`, if successful.
-- `408 Request Timeout`
+- `408 Request Timeout`, if maxwait was exceeded.

 ## Semaphore